pierre-vigier/Perl6-Math-Matrix/README.md

 ### new-zero

-This method is a constructor that returns an empty matrix of the size given in parameter.
+This method is an constructor that returns an zero (sometimes empty) matrix (as checked by is-zero) of the size given in parameter.
 If only one parameter is given, the matrix is quadratic.
 All the cells are set to 0.

     say Math::Matrix.new-zero( 3, 4 ) :